 Continuous ambulatory peritoneal dialysis (CAPD) does not require a machine to do the exchanges.
 A typical adult infuses 2 to 3 L (children, 30 to 40 mL/kg) of dialysate 4 to 5 times a day.
 Dialysate is allowed to remain for 4 hours during the day and 8 to 12 hours at night.
 The solution is manually drained.
 Flushing the infusion set before filling reduces peritonitis rates.

-Intermittent peritoneal dialysis (IPD) is simple, achieves higher solute clearance than automated intermittent peritoneal dialysis, and is useful chiefly in the treatment of acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more (AKI).
+Intermittent peritoneal dialysis (IPD) is simple, and useful chiefly in the treatment of acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more (AKI).
 In adults, 2 to 3 L (in children, 30 to 40 mL/kg) of dialysate, warmed to 37° C, is infused over 10 to 15 minutes, allowed to dwell in the peritoneal cavity for 30 to 40 minutes, and drained in about 10 to 15 minutes.
 Multiple exchanges may be needed over 12 to 48 hours.
 This method of dialysis was historically used 3 times a week in a hospital or an outpatient dialysis unit setting, but has fallen out of favor due to concerns about inadequate small solute clearances, and the development of more efficient automated peritoneal dialysis techniques.

 Automated peritoneal dialysis (APD) is becoming the most popular form of peritoneal dialysis.
 It uses an automated device to do multiple nighttime exchanges, sometimes with a daytime dwell.
 There are 3 types: